OkayHughes/open-lab-notebook/src/posts/glass_project/math_scratch.md

 where `$$\mathbf{Q} = \int_{\Omega} q\mathbf{N} \, \mathrm{d} \Omega  $$`

+My inclination is that this fits best with the implicit solve

 ## Notes on possible alternate time-stepping methods
 Limitations of FSI mean that explicit treatment of convective terms (e.g. as is done in IMEX methods) might not be possible if we do things in the most naive way.
 It's likely that we could correct for this